Bohol is famous for its crystal clear waters and abundant marine life and attracts scuba divers from all over the world to its many dive sites.

-Dolphin watching tours typically start early, as sunrise is the best time of day to spot dolphins, so if you are doing the Bohol island hopping tour with kids, it’s a good idea to bring along a few snacks as you will likely need to leave the hotel before breakfast.
+Dolphin watching tours typically start early, as sunrise is the best time of day to spot dolphins, so if you are visiting Bohol with kids, it’s a good idea to bring along a few snacks as you will likely need to leave the hotel before breakfast.

 We parked up at the beach and transferred to a small outrigger canoe to head to the reef, with the ever-smiling and cheerful Jong Jong, who was excellent with the kids – patiently helping them in and out of the boat and sitting with them while we snorkeled some more without them.

-Unfortunately for us the main section of the marine sanctuary reef was cordoned off, and not accessible to snorkelers when we visited.
-This meant that all the boatloads of people were restricted to the outer edges of the marine sanctuary – and one corner in particular.
+Unfortunately for us the main section of the marine sanctuary reef was cordoned off during our Balicasag Island tour, and not accessible to snorkelers.
+This meant that all the boatloads of people were restricted to the outer edges of the Balicasag Island marine sanctuary – and one corner in particular.

-Despite the crowds of people, it was hard not to be wowed by the visibility and the marine life here.
+Despite the crowds of people here for Balicasag Island snorkelling, it was hard not to be wowed by the visibility and the marine life here.
 Water clarity is unbelievable and there was a huge variety of fish to see.

-Note – you will need to bring your own snorkelling gear on the Bohol island hopping tour.
+Note: There is a Balicasag Island entrance fee, which may or may not be included in your tour.
+You will also need to bring your own snorkelling gear on the Bohol island hopping tour.
 We hired ours from our hotel, or you can also hire it on Balicasag Island.

-The sand on Balicasag Island is not as soft as elsewhere around Bohol – but it is a nice beach for a stroll looking for shells, spotting sea stars (you will need to wear water shoes) and we even spotted a huge turtle swimming along the shoreline from the beach!
+The sand on Balicasag Island is not as soft as other Bohol island beaches – but it is a nice beach for a stroll looking for shells, spotting sea stars (you will need to wear water shoes) and we even spotted a huge turtle swimming along the shoreline from the beach!

 Virgin Island Bohol

-After lunch at the Balicasag Island Dive Resort, we jumped back in our boat to head to Virgin Island.
+After lunch at the Balicasag Island Dive Resort, we jumped back in our boat to head to another Bohol tourist destination, Virgin Island.
 Also known as Isola di Francesco, this island is divided into two parts (walkable between the two at low tide).